Top Six Best Learning Management System (LMS) Plugins for WordPress (2019)

 - 4 Comments

 The internet is far and away the greatest resource of knowledge available — so, it should be no surprise that, rather than using this incredible resource for inane Googling, many people prefer to use it to learn something of substance and value.

 These days, you don’t have to go to school or college to learn — millions of people use eCourses to educate themselves at their own pace and from the comfort of their own home.
 These people are prepared to pay good money for knowledge, too.

 Webmasters are finally opening their eyes to the earning potential of eCourses.
-If you’re not convinced, just look at the success Udemy is enjoying — 40,000 courses and 10 million students (and counting).
+If you’re not convinced, just look at the success Udemy is enjoying — over 100,000 courses and millions of students.

 All you need is a Learning Management System (LMS) plugin.